Ijaswanth82/expenseTrackerApp/README.md

 ### Database Setup

-   1. Create a new database in MySQL:
+- Create a new database in MySQL:
   CREATE DATABASE expense_tracker_db;
-2.Create a MySQL user with privileges or use your existing user.
+- Create a MySQL user with privileges or use your existing user.
-3.Update src/main/resources/application.properties (or .yml) with your MySQL credentials:
+- Update src/main/resources/application.properties (or .yml) with your MySQL credentials:
   spring.datasource.url=jdbc:mysql://localhost:3306/expense_tracker_db
   spring.datasource.username=your_mysql_username
   spring.datasource.password=your_mysql_password